 You can use Visual Studio to create applications that correctly display text in languages written right-to-left, including Arabic and Hebrew.
 For some features, you can simply set properties.
 In other cases, you must implement features in code.

-In order to enter and display bi-directional languages, you must be working with a version of Windows that is configured with the appropriate language.
+Note In order to enter and display bi-directional languages, you must be working with a version of Windows that is configured with the appropriate language.
 This can either be an English version of Windows with the appropriate language pack installed, or the appropriately localized version of Windows.